Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 Early Learning and School Readiness (Ages 4 to 6)

 In early childhood, development can vary widely.
 Some children bloom early.
 Others take more time.
-Variability alone is not a concern.
-Some children learn letter sounds at four.
-Others are not interested in print until six.
+That alone is not a concern.

 • Ongoing difficulty understanding or using language clearly